dbojan/idle-master-turbo/README.md

 #2025-12-07-1

-Fork of linux-idle-master https://github.com/michael-n0813/linux-idle-master , running 32 processes parallely, for linux and windows, for steam card drops.
+Fork of linux-idle-master https://github.com/michael-n0813/linux-idle-master , running 32 processes in parallel, for linux and windows, for steam card drops.

 linux and windows, requires python